campbell-frost/supacrud/README.md

 ### Options

 - `-t, --table <table-name>`: Specify the table name to perform CRUD operations on.
+If not provided, you can select from a dropdown of existing tables in your database.
 - `-a, --all`: Generate all CRUD operations.
 - `-c, --create`: Generate create operation.
 - `-r, --read`: Generate read operation.